Need to figure out how to fix the WordPress ERR_TOO_MANY_REDIRECTS message?

 What causes WordPress ERR_TOO_MANY_REDIRECTS?

-There are two broad types of problems that can cause the WordPress ERR_TOO_MANY_REDIRECTS message:
+Two general issues can cause the WordPress ERR_TOO_MANY_REDIRECTS message:

 How to Fix WordPress ERR_TOO_MANY_REDIRECTS in WordPress

-Typically, the most common WordPress-related problems are with HTTPS/SSL certificate configuration (including a CDN like Cloudflare, if you're using one), WordPress settings, server redirects, or plugins that you're using.
+The most common WordPress-related problems are with HTTPS/SSL certificate configuration (including a CDN like Cloudflare, if you're using one), WordPress settings, server redirects, or plugins that you're using.

-Now, let's go through the steps:
+Let's go through the steps:

 1. Clear Your Browser Cache